lucydevdesign/lucydevdesign.github.io/content/posts/firstpost.md

  is such a relief to actually be able to say I've acomplished a nice milestone in my tech endeavours thanks to the power of caffeine!

- Of course if you have access to ADHD medicine it is obviously a much better option but in my personal experience if you're currently struggling  and cannot access medicine like Adderall, is always worth a shot if you don't have any conditions that make it a no-go caffeine is something that has the potential to help like it has for me.
+ if you have access to ADHD medicine it is obviously a much better option.
+But in my personal experience if you're currently struggling  and cannot access medicine like Adderall, it's always worth a shot if you don't have any conditions that make it a no-go. caffeine is something that has the potential to help like it has for me.

  **P.S.
 Never drink more than 2 caffeinated drinks a day as it's not good for your body when you have too much**